mbunse/kids_phone/README.md

 # kids_phone
-Raspberry Pi project for a SIP phone for children.
+Raspberry Pi project for a SIP or VoIP phone for children.

 ## Prerequisites